The Ultimate Lisbon Solo Travel & Safety Guide (2024)

 PS: Want even more ideas?
 Check out the list of 35+ things to do alone in Lisbon next!

-jeronimos monastery
+exterior of jeronimos monastery

 Jeronimos Monastery is truly mesmerizing.